kaochenlong/eddie-vim/README.md

-My own Vim configurations and plugins which I used.
+My personal Vim configurations and some plugins which I used in my daily job.

-Primary Vim relative settings are in `plugin/settings/Settings.vim` file, and isolate other plugins' settings in `plugin/settings` directory.
+I put Vim related settings in `plugin/settings/Settings.vim`, and isolate other plugins' settings in `plugin/settings` directory.

+You may notice that there are several vimrc files:

+1. `vimrc`, standard version vimrc.

+2. `easy-vimrc`, same as vimrc, but add some easier key mapping for new Vimer.

+3. `pro-vimrc`, same as vimrc, but remove the arrow keys mapping.

+4. `experimental-vimrc`, same as pro-vimrc, but just for experimental purpose.

+you can link your `~/.vimrc` to any one of them as you wish :)

 It's how my Vim looks now: